Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Proof of Theorem

 The next lemma, which corresponds to Lemma A.4 of \cite{Kitagawa_Tetenov_2018a}, gives a uniform upper bound for the mean of a supremum of centered empirical processes indexed by a VC-subgraph class of functions.
 This is a fundamental result in the literature on empirical process theory and its proof can be found, for example, in \cite{van_der_Vaart_Wellner_1996} and \cite{Kitagawa_Tetenov_2018a}.
-The following lemma will be used in the proofs of Lemmas \ref{lem:backward DEWM} and \ref{lem:backward DEWM-2} below.